IAEmu: Learning Galaxy Intrinsic Alignment Correlations

 The two alignment parameters, $\mu_{\rm cen}$ and $\mu_{\rm sat}$, govern the shape of the Dimroth-Watson distribution from which galaxy misalignments are sampled, as introduced in \citet{vanalfen_2023}.
 More specifically, an alignment parameter value of 0 corresponds to a uniform distribution in $\cos{(\theta)}$, where $\theta$ is the galaxy misalignment angle, indicating randomly oriented galaxies.
 Values approaching $1$ indicate perfectly aligned galaxies, while values approaching $-1$ correspond to perpendicular alignments.

-To generate training data, we generate evenly spaced values of $\log{M_{min}}$ within the range $[11,15]$.
-For each of these points, we draw a value for each of the other four occupation parameters uniformly from a region $\pm 4 \cdot {\rm RMSE}$ around the linear fit to $\log{M_{\text{min}}}$, where RMSE refers to the root mean squared error between the observed values of each occupation parameter and their corresponding values predicted by the linear fit.
+To generate training data, we generate evenly spaced values of $\log{M_{min}}$ within the range $[11,15]$, covering the typical halo mass scales that host galaxies.
+For each of these points, we draw a value for each of the other four occupation parameters uniformly from a region $\pm 4 \cdot {\rm RMSE}$ around the linear fit to $\log{M_{\text{min}}}$, where RMSE refers to the root mean squared error between the fiducial SDSS values of each occupation parameter from \citet{Zheng_2007} and their corresponding values predicted by the linear fit.
 The two alignment parameters, $\mu_{\rm cen}$ and $\mu_{\rm sat}$, are each sampled uniformly on $[-1,1]$.
+Earlier iterations of the dataset employed Latin hypercube sampling to fully sample the parameter space; however, this frequently resulted in galaxy samples that were unrealistic.
+For this reason, we restricted our sampling to values lying near the empirical trends of the SDSS-based HOD fits, which ensures that the resulting correlations remain physically plausible while still spanning a representative range of parameter space.

-The sampling procedure was designed to yield physically viable configurations for training \IAEmu.
-It was observed that certain input configurations could lead to an absence of galaxies in specific bins, resulting in \texttt{NaN} values in the correlation functions.
+Despite the constrained sampling strategy, it was observed that certain input configurations could lead to an absence of galaxy pairs in specific separation bins, resulting in \texttt{NaN} values in the correlation functions.
 This issue frequently arises at small scales, or when the values of $\log{M_{\text{min}}}$ are sufficiently large, making the halos that host galaxies rare.
-To address this, such cases were removed.
+To address this, corresponding galaxy catalogs were removed.
 Additionally, as a further screening measure, we impose a restriction on input configurations that yield $\xi/\xi_{\text{DM}}$ values exceeding 100, as these are deemed unphysical.